rrabinovitch/m2_monster_shop_final/README.md

 ### Databases
 * Design and diagram a Database Schema
 * Write raw SQL queries (as a debugging tool for AR)

-## Requirements

-- must use Rails 5.1.x
-- must use PostgreSQL
-- must use 'bcrypt' for authentication
-- all controller and model code must be tested via feature tests and model tests, respectively
-- must use good GitHub branching, team code reviews via GitHub comments, and use of a project planning tool like github projects
-- must include a thorough README to describe their project

-## Permitted

-- use FactoryBot to speed up your test development
-- use "rails generators" to speed up your app development

-## Not Permitted

-- do not use JavaScript for pagination or sorting controls

-## Permission

-- if there is a specific gem you'd like to use in the project, please get permission from your instructors first

 ## User Roles